NREL/pysam/docs/index.rst

     conda config --env --append channels nrel
     conda install nrel-pysam

+Writing Your First PySAM Script
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Before you write your first PySAM script it really helps to familiarize yourself with SAM.
+If you are not already familiar with SAM, it is recommended you install it, and run a simulation of interest to you.
+Though SAM is one program, it is made up of a number of simulation modules, that are run sequentially by the SAM graphical user interface.
+The particular modules that are run are determined by the type of simulation you are doing.
+In general technology models are followed by financial models.
+For example, if you are running a PVWatts Distributed Commercial simulation, the modules in the order they should be run are pvwattsv7, battwatts, utilityrate5, and cashloan.
+To find the modules you need, look at :doc:`Configs` and search for your simulation type.

 Each technology and financial model is its own module, which can be imported by::